-Psychological trauma is damage to the mind that occurs as a result of a distressing event.
+Psychological trauma is damage to the mind that occurs because of a distressing event.
 In such instances, seeking counseling in appropriate mental health services is in the best interests of both the patient and family member.
 This course will provide a basic understanding of the post-trauma reaction and the etiology of traumatic distress.